Ren-Jacob-John/fedheal/README.md

-# FedMed — Federated Diagnostic Support Platform
+# FedHeal — Federated Learning Healthcare AI

 Starter codebase for the first development milestone, split across a 4-person team following the build order from the project proposal: